LeivoSepp/Lesson2-HelloBlinkyRedGreen/README.md

             pinGreen.SetDriveMode(GpioPinDriveMode.Output);
 ```

-Actual execute of the code will start here, with the method "Run"
+Actual execution of the code will start here, with the method "Run"
 The first row is init(); that is our previously created code-block for setting up pins.
 ```c#
         public void Run(IBackgroundTaskInstance taskInstance)